MaikKlein/maikklein.github.io/content/geometric-algebra.md

 +++

 # Wedge product
-The wedge product will give us there area that two vectors are spanning.
+The wedge product will give us the signed area that two vectors are spanning.

 We start of with two properties: